adamency/rustdesk-wiki/FAQ.md

 - On the device you wish to control
 - Go into the Menu and select Enable direct IP...
 - On the client you are connecting from you can now input the Local IP address or host name the address box and click connect.
+- the connection is unecrypted, please do not send us issue about this.

 # hbbs -c,  the configuration file format
 Supper simple format just a=b on each line, a is the name of the option you see from the --help. e.g.